cdiener/xtraining/README.md

 ### Slides

+Note that those slides were mostly used to accompany the practical session performed with H2O.
+Thus, they do not contain all the information from the course.

-Can be found on SpeakerDeck at https://speakerdeck.com/cdiener/a-practical-guide-to-machine-learning.
+Nevertheless they can be found on SpeakerDeck at https://speakerdeck.com/cdiener/a-practical-guide-to-machine-learning.

 ### Installation